© 2026 Aspen Public Radio

 Program effectiveness

 The Hope Squad is a new strategy to mobilize kids and strive for a healthier community.
-So far, it hasn’t resulted in any referrals, and Berro isn’t convinced it’s going to work.
+It hasn’t resulted in any referrals so far, and Berro isn’t convinced it will work.

 In the meantime, Berro said the problem is too big to ignore — that they have to try something.